aluink/userDb/README.md

 The API exposes four endpoints:
 - `GET /user/:userId`

-  Returns a `user`.
+  Returns a `user` for `userId`.

 - `POST /users`

-  Creates a new user.
+  Creates a new user from the user passed in the payload.
 - `PUT /user/:userId`

-  Updates a user.
+  Updates a user by `userId` to the value in the payload.
 - `DELETE /user/:userId`

-  Deletes a user
+  Deletes a user by `userId`

 ## Usage

 These instructions assume the user has `serverless` installed and configured with deployment permissions to their AWS stack.
 Creating the necessary IAM user and associated keys is described [here](https://prasadlakshan.medium.com/configuring-aws-credentials-using-serverless-framework-1b53f0989af4#948f).
 Follow the steps until you have the access and secret keys for the user.
-Then use `aws configure` and pass in the keys.
+Then run `aws configure` to setup the environment to use the new IAM user's credentials.

 ### Deployment